JujuAdams/Vinyl/docs/4.1/Voices.md

 - If any of the voice's labels are set to loop then loop (labels set to **not** loop are ignored)
 - Otherwise, default to not looping

-### Effect Chain

-In order of precedence, with the first rule being the highest precedence that overrides following rules:

-- Use the top-level pattern's effect chain
-- Use our own asset's (or pattern's) effect chain
-- Choose a label's effect chain *(If there's a conflict amongst labels then Vinyl will chose a random effect chain.
-Try not to let this happen!)*
-- Otherwise, default to playing using the [`main` effect chain](Effect-Chains).

 ### Stack

 ?> Pushing to a stack only applies to top-level voices.